Porch Daydreamer

 8. Picture Hanging Kit

 Layout all of your art or objects on the floor to determine the best design that works for you.
-This really is the hardest and most time consuming part because the options are infinite!

 Start of Gallery Wall_Floor